mstream/ci-toolkit/modules/version/docs/show.md

 ## Description

-Calculate a version of the current commit
+Calculate a version of the current commit.

 ## Options